Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science

-In this paper, we describe a strategy, and the details of a number of programs coordinated by the Engineering and Computer Science Departments at Sapienza University, to make high school girl students aware of the importance of new technologies and ICT.
-We call our proposed training strategy "greed(y)", because it has been conceived as a \textit{grid} of vertical (hard) and horizontal (soft) skills, intertwining topics to which girls are traditionally sensitive, such as environmental sustainability, health, etc., with digital skills and soft skills that the public education system more rarely considers - such as team-working, public speaking, social networking, and competition - with visible consequences more for girls than for boys \cite{ref_article3}.
-In fact, outside school life, boys can acquire a greater aptitude for teamwork, competition, and leadership, by practicing more markedly masculine sports, and they also have a better chance of approaching information technology, through video games.

-Greedy is also a term used in Computer Science to denote sub-optimal strategies, as in our case, since we acknowledge that, in order to achieve a higher impact, similar programs should be proposed much earlier in a student's career.
+\begin{highlights} \item We provide a literature review to analyze some of the main causes of the lack of women professionals in software engineering, some of which are underlooked in state-of-the-art studies on the gender gap in ICT; \item We build on previous projects to combat the gender gap in ICT - which often include mentoring programs, the use of role models, and gaming activities - by proposing a teaching methodology aimed both at highlighting the role of ICT technologies in addressing societal issues, and at strengthening soft skills. \item We present a strategy, that we call ''greed(y)" because it has been conceived as a \textit{grid} of vertical (hard) and horizontal (soft) skills, intertwining topics to which girls are traditionally sensitive, such as environmental sustainability, health, etc., with digital skills and soft skills that the education system more rarely considers - such as team-working, public speaking, social networking, and competition - with visible consequences more for girls than for boys. \item We describe two projects, directed at high-school girls, university students, and young professionals, aiming to demonstrate the effectiveness of the greedy strategy when applied to real cases.
+In this regard, we note that ''greedy" is also a term used in Computer Science to denote sub-optimal strategies, as in our case, since we acknowledge that, in order to achieve a higher impact, similar programs should be proposed much earlier in a student's career.
+Nevertheless, the ongoing digital transformation and the absence of workers with adequate skills in Computer Science requires short-term actions. \end{highlights}